Training flaws exposed in Rio-Paris crash report

 "This accident results from an airplane being taken out of its normal operating environment by a crew that had not understood the situation," said BEA director Jean-Paul Troadec.

-He added, however, that the same situation could have occurred with a different crew on board.

-The report also found that the A330's speed sensors, known as pitot tubes and designed by France's Thales, were only upgraded after the disaster, even though there had been previous incidents with the equipment.
+The report also found that the A330's speed sensors, known as pitot tubes and designed by France's Thales (TCFP.PA), were only upgraded after the disaster, even though there had been previous incidents with the equipment.

 It urged a review of aircraft stall warning systems following criticism of the alarm's erratic behaviour when the plane was deep into its 38,000-foot plunge.